 College Preparation will address the recruiting process including basic NCAA Rules, written correspondence, important dates, and deadlines for standardized testing.
 In addition to the "Finding the Right Program" quiz and analysis, we will cover other topics like study skills, time management and stress management.

 Competition - Students will participate in an 18-hole golf tournament and short-game challenge, which will help them assess strengths and weaknesses.
 Coaches will be interacting with players during the competition.

-Who is Eligible - The first 12-16 male golfers who apply between the ages of 13 (must be entering 9th grade in fall 2012) and 18.
+Who is Eligible - Open to any and all of the first 16 male golfers who apply between the ages of 13 (must be entering 9th grade in fall 2014) and 18.
 Under NCAA rules, senior graduates may attend camp.
-Participants can register for session I, session II or both.

 Clothing and Equipment - You are required to bring the following: clubs, shoes, balls, golf attire for 2 days, sunscreen and hat

 Housing, Transportation and Food You will be responsible for making accommodations and arranging transportation to/from the camp.
 Daily box lunches are included in your entry fee.
 Water provided free of charge at the golf course.
 Upon successful registration hotel suggestions will be included in a participation guide.

 8:00-8:30am - Arrive at Golf Course, registration, and meet & greet

 8:30am - Parent/Player Orientation, overview of camp (Dining Room)